paniszcze/kana-flashcards/README.md

 ### TODO

+- generate flashcard deck based on current state's settings
 - make the first flashcard to be randomly generated instead of showing the welcome message ("let's – begin")
 - trigger results modal on reaching the flashcards limit
 - display the count numbers in results modal outside of the count bar if they don't fit in
 - enable quiting modals and dropdowns when clicking on the background
-- fix language toggle button (background styling and set showLanguage to false when accessing Results modal)
+- set showLanguage to false when accessing Results modal
-- centralise application state with Redux
+- centralise application state (Redux / React hooks)
-- hook settings options with application's state (requires dictionary update)
-- move constants into separate file (countbar's circumference, etc.)
+- move constants into separate file
+- make svg counter scalable (refactor into function taking width as parameter)
 - add Polish language support
 - add keyboard navigation
 - create a queue of flashcards on each run and track the answers to show the least known kana in the results